R3ITOSv87/jitsi-stress-test/README.md

 ## 🎮 Usage

-1. Fire up a command prompt or terminal in the directory containing the stress test script.
+1. Fire up a command prompt or terminal in the directory containing this repository.

 2. Run the script using Python: